 Russia court hands Ukraine pilot Savchenko 22-year sentence

-Judge Leonid Stepanenko found the 34-year-old guilty of involvement in the fatal 2014 shelling of the Russian state television reporters in east Ukraine, a widely-expected verdict slammed by Washington.
+Judge Leonid Stepanenko found the 34-year-old guilty of involvement in the fatal 2014 shelling of the Russian state television reporters in east Ukraine, a widely-expected verdict.

-Crop-haired Savchenko -- who has become a national hero in her homeland and elected to parliament in absentia -- reacted as the judge read out the sentence at the end of the two-day ruling by shouting in Ukrainian and singing the Ukrainian national anthem.
+Crop-haired Savchenko -- who has become a national hero in her homeland and elected to parliament in absentia -- reacted to the verdict by shouting in Ukrainian and singing the Ukrainian national anthem.

-Her defence team said she did not plan to appeal the "illegal" verdict.
+Her defence said she did not plan to appeal the "illegal" verdict.

 The helicopter pilot -- who was fighting in a pro-Kiev militia group against rebels in east Ukraine -- insists she was kidnapped by separatist fighters before the journalists were killed in June 2014 and then illegally smuggled to Russia.

 - Calls for release -

 Kiev and its Western allies see Savchenko as the latest pawn in Moscow's broader aggression against Ukraine, and both Brussels and Washington have called for her immediate release.